Please click on each question to see a detailed answer

 In the area of economic and social rights, our metrics are particularly relevant to SDGs 1, 2, 3, 4, and 10.
 Several of the official SDG indicators are also indicators used in the construction of our economic and social rights metrics.
 The main value added of HRMI’s metrics is that for those SDG (such as eliminating child stunting) that overlap with an indicator used in the construction of one of our metrics, our economic and social rights metrics can shed light on:

-- The extent to which a country is doing as much as is reasonably feasible to achieve the SDG concerned, and
+- The extent to which a country is doing as much as is reasonably feasible to achieve the SDG concerned

-- The magnitude of financial resources that richer countries will need to make available to a given poor country to realise the SDG concerned.
+- The magnitude of financial resources that richer countries will need to make available to a given low-income country to realise the SDG concerned

 In the area of civil and political rights, our metrics can help with the monitoring of SDG 16, which is focused on the promotion of “just, peaceful, and inclusive societies.”
 For example, some specific targets associated with Goal 16 that our metrics could be used to help monitor include: